revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

- We can declare static methods with the same signature in the subclass, but it is not considered overriding as there won’t be any run-time polymorphism.
-Hence the answer is **No**.
+ We can declare static methods with the same signature in the subclass, but it is not considered overriding as there won’t be any run-time polymorphism.Hence the answer is **No**.

 </blockquote>
 </details>

 ---

-15. What are the types of Inheritance?
+15.What are the types of Inheritance?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)